AmplicaLabs/dsnp-did-resolver-plugin-frequency/README.md

 Public keys are encoded using the `Multikey` type.
 The `id` consists of the DSNP DID and a URL fragment that is the same as the `publicKeyMultibase` value, which is a multicodec value in `base58btc` encoding.
 The decoded value for `ed25519-pub` keys will be 34 bytes, including the two-byte multicodec identifier.

-## Known issues

-- The resolver currently responds with a DID document for any valid-looking DSNP DID.
-  It should return a `notFound` error if there is no corresponding Frequency MSA.